 Flat vs conical burrs

-You may see coffee aficionados extolling the virtues of either a flat burr (pictured below left) or a conical burr (pictured below right).
+You may see coffee aficionados extolling the virtues of a flat burr (pictured below left) or a conical burr (below right).

 - Conical burrs grind beans into two slightly different particle sizes, which works particularly well in espresso machines.

-- Flat burrs should grind the beans into a consistent fine grind, which may sound better in theory, but the fine grind produced by a flat burr is trickier to get good, consistent results with when making coffee.
+- Flat burrs grind the beans into a consistent fine grind, which may sound better in theory, but it's trickier to get good, consistent results.

 Also, flat burr coffee grinders will usually be much pricier than their conical burr counterparts.
-For most people, a coffee grinder with a conical burr is going to be good enough for the job of grinding beans for your coffee machine.
+For most people, a coffee grinder with a conical burr is going to deliver good -enough results for your coffee machine.

 Steel vs ceramic burrs

-- Steel burrs are usually found in widely available coffee grinders sold in big retailers such as John Lewis and Lakeland.
+- Steel burrs are found in most electric coffee grinders

-- Ceramic burrs are less common, but can be found on some manual grinders.
+- Ceramic burrs are less common and usually used in manual grinders.

-Both of these materials will handle grinding the coffee beans equally well, the main difference being in the durability of the grinding burr.
+Both of these materials grind the coffee beans equally well; the main difference is the durability of the grinding burr.

-A ceramic burr is likely to last longer than a steel burr, provided that it doesn’t encounter any rogue materials, such as a small fragment of stone, that could cause it to chip.
+A steel burr is likely to last longer than a ceramic burr, provided that it doesn’t encounter any rogue materials, such as a small fragment of stone, that could cause it to chip.

 Stepped vs stepless grinders

 A stepped coffee grinder will have pre-set grind options for you to choose from, from a fine to a coarser grind.
-Most electronic burr coffee grinders in retail shops such as John Lewis or Argos will be stepped.
+Most electronic burr coffee grinders sold by big retailers, such as John Lewis or Argos, will be stepped.

 If you really like to be adventurous with your coffee, you might consider a stepless grinder.
-To get your hands on one you'll have to venture off the high street and you’ll be spending quite a bit more money too.
+To get your hands on one, you'll have to venture off the high street and spend quite a bit more money.
 A stepless grinder has no pre-set grind levels.
 Instead, you can tinker with it to produce the exact grind you want.
 While a stepless grinder can offer you even more options for customisation, it does require an experienced hand to get good results.